Merchant Cash Advance vs. Business Loan: Key Differences Explained

 What Is a Business Loan?

 A business loan is a financing option that provides a set amount of capital, which is repaid over time through a fixed repayment schedule, typically in monthly installments.
-Traditional lenders like banks and credit unions, as well as online providers, offer these loans and come with structured repayment terms and clearly defined interest rates.
+Traditional lenders such as traditional banks, credit unions, and online providers offer these loans with structured repayment terms and clearly defined interest rates.

 Unlike merchant cash advances, traditional business loans are pretty predictable.
-You'll make regular, fixed payments over a specific period of time, which helps with financial planning and prevents unexpected strain on cash flow.
+You'll make regular, fixed payments over a specific period of time, which helps with financial planning and cash flow forecasting.
 Interest rates on these loans tend to be lower than those of short-term alternatives, especially for borrowers with strong credit histories and established businesses.

 Business loans can support long-term growth, finance equipment purchases, or manage seasonal revenue fluctuations.
 There are a few types of small business loans, each catering to different goals: